China’s Two Sessions: Ready for rebound? | china, two sessions, national peoples congress, chinese peoples political consultative conference, npc, cppcc, capital markets, super power, politics | FinanceAsia

 But Hui considers the move appropriate.
 “Taking into account both structural and cyclical factors, the government’s growth target is realistic and achievable rather than being conservative.”

-Tung echoed this, underling that the party’s target is not dissimilar to external estimations.
-He drew a parallel with the latest projection for China by the International Monetary Fund (IMF), at 5.2%.
+Tung echoed this, underlining that the party’s target is not dissimilar to external estimations.
+He drew a parallel with the latest projection for China's growth by the International Monetary Fund (IMF), at 5.2%.

 “In a year with growth in the US and Europe decelerating or possibly going into recession, a 5% growth target for China is respectable,” Hui told FA.